amaurinorato/pismo-test/README.md

 Something to notice:

 - If the account doens't exists, the system will return a 404 http status
-- The allowed operation types id's are: 1 (COMPRA A VISTA), 2 (COMPRA PARCELADA), 3 (SAQUE) and 4 (PAGAMENTO).
+- The allowed operation types id's are:
+- 1 (COMPRA A VISTA)
+- 2 (COMPRA PARCELADA)
+- 3 (SAQUE)
+- 4 (PAGAMENTO).

 In case of the operation type be _pagamento_, the amount will be saved positive.
 If not, the amount will be negative.

 The api returns the transactions saved, with its respective id.